andrew/ultimate-awesome/README.md

 - [awesome-atto-pixel](https://github.com/Notos/awesome-atto-pixel) - Awesome Atto Pixel.
 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
-- [awesome-cli-agents](https://github.com/phamquiluan/awesome-cli-agents) - Curated list of CLI tools and plugins that help you use AI in Vim, Neovim, and the Terminal.
 - [awesome-crowdynamics](https://github.com/pozapas/awesome-crowdynamics) - A curated collection of open-source tools and resources for studying and analyzing crowd dynamics, pedestrian flow, and evacuation strategies.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
 Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.